EBZebra/docs/edge/source/guide/configreference.md

 	:::xml
 	<isWindowsKey value="1"/>

-##Shortcut
+## Shortcut Utility
 ###ShortcutCreationEnabled
-Applicable only when using the Enterprise Browser Shortcut Creator utility.
 Controls automatic creation of app shortcuts on Android and Windows Mobile/CE target devices when Enterprise Browser is launched.
 When option 1 is selected, checks for and creates new shortcuts at every launch, Setting persists following EB uninstall/re-install.
 Setting is lost after cold reboot.
-Disabled by default.
+Disabled by default. **Applicable only when using the Enterprise Browser Shortcut Creator utility;** otherwise ignored.
+For more information, please refer to the [Shortcut Creator guide](#ShortcutCreator).

 **Possible Values**